 The eared grebe can be found in the western regions of Canada and the United States.
 They migrate down into warmer climates of Mexico and the gulf coast states.

-The Western grebe is the largest species of grebe in North America with measurements of 22-29 inches (56-74cm).
+The Western Grebe is the largest grebe species in North America, with measurements of 22-29 inches (56-74cm).
 They are easily identified by their size and have a long neck and upturned bill.

 They are dark gray on their upperparts and the back of their neck, which leads to a black cap.
 The black cap extends below the eye, something which it doesn’t do on the smaller Clark’s grebe.
 The Western Grebe has a white fore neck and face.

 The Western grebe can be found in coastal saltwater bays and freshwater lakes during winter.
 They can also be found on freshwater lakes in summer.
 They breed on freshwater lakes between May and June.
 They lay 3 or 4 bluish-white eggs.
 The incubation period is 23 days, with both the male and female looking after the eggs.